NiKo: 2023

 On 12 February 2023, G2 won IEM Katowice 2023 undefeated, only suffering a loss on a single map to the hands of Heroic in the grand finals.
 This was NiKo's first win at IEM Katowice and having lost the previous three finals there in 2017, 2018, and 2022.

-NiKo and G2 qualified for the 2023 Blast.tv Paris Major 2023 through the RMR into the Challengers stage, where they would qualify for Legends stage following a 3-0 run in the Challengers Stage.
+NiKo and G2 qualified for the 2023 Blast.tv Paris Major 2023 through the RMR into the Challengers stage, where they would qualify fthe or Legends stage following a 3-0 run in the Challengers Stage.
 NiKo and G2 would go on to be eliminated in the Legends stage by Fnatic in a 1-2 elimination game, thus ensuring NiKo would never win a CSGO major.

 G2 became the champions of IEM Cologne 2023, where NiKo earned his eighth MVP award.

-NiKo's exceptional numbers at the biggest events and against the best teams saw him place second on HLTV's Top 20 Players of the Year list, behind ZywOo.
+NiKo's exceptional numbers against the best teams at the biggest events allowed him to achieve second place on HLTV's Top 20 Players of the Year list, behind ZywOo.

 2024

 2024 began rough for NiKo, who suffered a dip in form compared to his CS:GO performance, averaging a 1.15 rating in the first half of the season in contrast to his usual 1.2+ performances.
 However, NiKo exhibited more sublime form in the latter half of the season, which earned him the 4th place on HLTV's Top 20 Players of the Year list after another year of overall strong individual play.
 NiKo also set a new record for most consecutive appearances in the top 20 with 9 consecutive appearances.

 NiKo finished in the top 4 of the PGL Copenhagen major.
 He, however won IEM Dallas 2024 with a stand-in Stewie2K.
 NiKo struggled against Na'Vi throughout the season, enduring nine consecutive losses before finally securing a victory at the BLAST Premier Fall Final.
 G2 rebuilt the roster adding malbsMd and veteran Polish player, Snax, in place of the players, Hooxi and Nexa.

 The revamped lineup went on to claim the BLAST Premier Fall Final 2024, defeating Team Vitality in the semifinals and Na'Vi in the grand finale.
 During the semifinal clash against Vitality, NiKo made headlines by smashing a hole in the table after failing to convert a 1v5 clutch attempt.
 However, his struggles continued in the following tournament IEM Rio, where he posted a career-worst 0.51 HLTV rating and exited in 13th–16th place.
 Despite this setback, G2 rebounded strongly, winning the BLAST Premier World Final with a triumph over Team Spirit in the grand finale.
 NiKo’s run with G2 ultimately ended in the semifinals of the Perfect World Shanghai Major, where he fell to FaZe Clan.